 Was it an engine malfunction?
 Did the conductor misread the map?

 The railroad tracks held the answer.

 In the middle of the night, Auburn students lathered the rails with pig grease, lard and soap with the intentions of making braking impossible.
-Georgia Tech’s train sailed by and the only way to make it in time for kickoff was a friendly five-mile hike.
+Georgia Tech's train sailed by, and the only way to make it in time for kickoff was a friendly five-mile hike.
 Oh yeah, they had to carry all their equipment, too.

 Auburn, in their first home game in program history, went out there and walloped GT 45-0.
 The Yellow Jacket players were gassed before the game started.
-The plan worked to perfection.
+The plan had worked to perfection.

 Although he denied any involvement, Heisman was rumored to be the one behind the prank.
 Luckily for him, Georgia Tech laughed it off and had a beer with their Auburn counterparts.
 On second thought, they were furious.

 Oh well, Auburn fans couldn't have been happier.
 They started a new tradition to honor the all-time prank.